shariqmalik10/Capstone-Project2/README.md

 # Portfolio Website

 This is a portfolio website created using just HTML and CSS.
 For best experience, view the website in full screen

+<a href="https://shariqmalik10.github.io/Capstone-Project2/">Click here</a> to view the site

 ## Future work to be carried out on the site:
 - [ ] Adding functionality to the navbar